 Most of the time, if your dog has a problem with their WBC levels, it will be regarding their neutrophil or eosinophil levels.
 These two types of cells are produced in the bone marrow and play a crucial role in fighting against bacteria.

-Next let’s dig in and explore some of the differences between a high white blood cell count in dogs (leukocytosis) and a low white blood cell count in dogs (leukopenia).
+Next, let’s dig in and explore some of the differences between a high white blood cell count in dogs (leukocytosis) and a low white blood cell count in dogs (leukopenia).

 What Causes High White Blood Cell Count in Dogs?

 As we said earlier, having a white blood cell count (anything over 15.5) is called leukocytosis.
-If your dog has leukocytosis, it most likely means that their body is fighting off some kind of infection, bacteria, toxin, or other condition.
+If your dog has leukocytosis, it most likely means that their body is fighting off some kind of infection, bacteria, toxin, or other conditions.